free-creations/a2jmidi/README.md

 [Carla-audio-plugin-host](https://github.com/falkTX/Carla)
 we now see three midi plugs (the red ones) labeled "Keyboard", "Sequencer_A", "Sequencer_B".

 ![Carla with MIDI sources](doc/img/screenshot07.png "Carla with MIDI sources")

+The port labeled "Keyboard" will deliver the MIDI events from the keyboard.
+The ports  "Sequencer_A" and "Sequencer_B" can be used to connect ALS based software as in example 1.

 ## Build and Install